 DTI (diffusion tensor imaging)

 In addition to the brain functional imaging techniques, the newest study is DTI (diffusion tensor imaging).
-This is a more sophisticated MRI imaging method which allows one to visually track nerve fibers to see if there are disruptions from injury.
+This is a more sophisticated MRI imaging method that allows one to visually track nerve fibers to see if there are disruptions from injury.
 It allows one to estimate the damage to nerve fibers that connect the white matter of the brain.
 DTI measures the restricted diffusion of water through brain tissue.
 Water does not freely diffuse in all directions in the brain because surrounding tissues limit its movement creating preferred directions of water diffusion.
 It is easier for water to diffuse along the length of a white matter nerve fiber than across it.
 The way that nerve fibers are oriented determines how the water flows.
 Parallel bundles of nerve cells make diffusion of water molecules easier along the main direction.
 This concept can be imaged and measured.
 DTI can be used to track a nerve fiber or path through which information travels in the brain.
 Tractography is showing the path of neural information from the brain, down the spinal cord and to the peripheral nerves.
 These color images of nerve fiber tracts are very dramatic.

 Traumatic Brain Injury (TBI) imaging information: